Monday, December 13, 2010

 Only in December -- The Best Gingerbread Cookie Recipe

 Seriously, these are THE best gingerbread cookies.
 Ever.
 Not only are they delicious, but they're soft, too.
-Gingerbread cookies that are soft!
-Imagine that!
-One of the first things people say when they try them is, "Soft gingerbread cookies?!"
+In fact, whenever people try these cookies, the most common response is, "Soft gingerbread cookies?!"

 Anyway, without further ado, the gingerbread cookies that I wait all year to make...